HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/accounts.md

 order: 800
 icon: cloud
 ---
-# Accounts & Application Management
+# Accounts tab - setting up your environment

 ## What is an account and what is it used for?